yesols/yesols.github.io/_pages/all-of-us/hf-project-resources.md

         </div>
     </div>

+7. Create a Workspace for this project -- I will provide details via email
-7. Extra: Browse Featured Workspaces, duplicate one and explore.
+8. Extra: Browse Featured Workspaces, duplicate one and explore.

 ##### **Week 2: Data Organization and Extraction (EHR and Survey)**
 1. Learn to use Cohort Builder and Dataset Builder